jrjones9440/DFIR-Techniques/docs/1.Windows/Cloud_Storage_Forensics_OneDrive.md

 ## Step 8 — Analyze OneDrive Explorer CSV Output in Timeline Explorer

 ### Goal
-Move from GUI browsing → high speed bulk analysis.
+Move from OneDrive Explorer GUI browsing → high speed bulk analysis using Timeline Explorer.

 ### Procedure
-1. Locate exported CSVs (Auto Save Path)
+1. While the OneDriveExplorer GUI is useful for navigating early investigations, if you correctly set the Auto Save Preferences earlier in this workflow, you should also have .csv output available for each OneDrive .dat file parsed.
 2. Open CSV in **Timeline Explorer**
 3. Reset wide columns:
    - Tools → Reset column widths
-4. Apply global searches and filters for:
+4. Perform the same analysis as above concerning:
    - sensitive keywords
    - file names
    - specific directories